 The score remained tied until the Bears’ seventh-inning two-out magic.
 Crawford once again proved valuable on the basepaths, making a crucial baserunning play by getting back to second base before Harvard could turn the double play off of a Burley lineout to the shortstop.

 By staying on base and avoiding being doubled off to end the inning, Crawford’s heads-up play allowed Ray Sass ’23 to step to the plate with the bases loaded.
-With two outs, the “Masked Man” — the nickname Sass was given by his teammates because he wore a protective face mask after breaking his nose in game two — delivered a two-run single to left field to put the Bears in front for good.
+With two outs, the “Masked Man” — the nickname Sass was given by his teammates because he wore a protective face mask after breaking his nose in game two — delivered a two-run single to left field to give the Bears a decisive lead.

 The rally didn’t stop there.
 Next up, Marra, who went 3-for-4 in the game, worked a full count that ended with a line drive to the left-center field wall.
 The hit plated Sass and Hipp to extend the lead over Harvard 6-2.
-Morphew followed with a two-strike RBI single of his own to plate Marra, which made it 7-2.
+Morphew followed with his own two-strike RBI single to bring Marra home, giving the Bears’ a 7-2 lead.

-The Crimson got three runs back in the bottom of the seventh on five hits against a pair of Brown relievers, with Brasher bailing Brown out of the inning with a defensive play to throw out a runner at third base.
+In the bottom of the seventh, The Crimson made three runs back on five hits against a pair of Brown relievers.
+Brasher then got Brown out of the inning unscathed with a defensive play that knocked out a runner at third base.
 Harvard was unable to complete the comeback in the ninth due to a shut-out closing effort from Seppings.